-The easiest way to make apple strudel is to use store-bought puff pastry.
-I guarantee that this baked treat with a flaky crust will become a family favorite!
+The easiest way to make a delicious apple strudel is by using store-bought puff pastry.
+I guarantee this baked treat, with its flaky crust and sweet apple filling, will quickly become a family favorite!

 Traditional apple strudel, like the Kaiserschmarrn, is one of the many authentic Austrian dishes still served in Viennese cafés.